 What does this have to do with grinders?
 Well, once coffee beans are ground, more of them are exposed to the air.
 You go from having a few hundred beans in a bag to a few thousand ground particles, so air can reach more coffee and degrade it quicker.

 Just like cutting up a child’s hot food to get air to it faster so it cools quicker, grinding up the coffee beans gets more air to them faster too.
-This means if you can buy freshly roasted coffee and then grind it each time you would like to use it, you will have a much fresher and tastier brew to drink.
+This means if you can buy freshly roasted coffee and grind it each time you want to use it, you will have a much fresher and tastier brew to drink.

 Why a coffee grinder is the most important piece of coffee brewing equipment

-At the opposite end of the spectrum, if its over-extracted because the water has been in contact with the coffee for too long, you may end up with a very bitter and unpleasant tasting brew.
-What we are looking for is something extracted between those points, so all the tasty flavors are extracted, making a complex and balanced cup of coffee.
+At the opposite end of the spectrum, if it’s over-extracted because the water has been in contact with the coffee for too long, you may end up with a very bitter and unpleasant tasting brew.
+We are looking for something extracted between those points, so all the tasty flavors are extracted, making a complex and balanced cup of coffee.

 What does extraction have to do with coffee grinders?